Haere mai, welcome to our global website & our NZ online store. Must be of the legal age in your country to view. Cheers!

 Sauv is best enjoyed chilled, but not so cold that the delicious aromatics are suppressed.
 12 degrees is the ideal temperature, but practically speaking, you can pop your bottle of Sauv in the fridge for an hour or two, and it will be perfect for drinking.

-Will you be enjoying a glass of Sauv tonight?
+Will you be enjoying a glass of Sauv this weekend?

 Make sure you hashtag #SauvBlancDay and tag us in if you're sipping one of ours @tepawines.